Changes of Latitude and Attitude – Constants in Life

 The tropic of Capricorn is located at approx. 23.26’14.0°”N and the Tropic of Cancer is approx. 23.26’14.0°”S and the Equator is 90°N.

-Latitude is also related to freedoms that are not limited to the freedom of people physically moving around from place to place, from various latitude and longitudes and, making their own decisions in life.
+Latitude is also related to freedoms not limited to the freedom of people physically moving around from place to place, from various latitude and longitudes and, making their own decisions in life.

 We all know that our lives can be transient.
 We may be born in one house, the family moving to another house, city, state or country.
 Many of us are not able to count on one hand where we have lived.